ThirVondukr/passlib/docs/lib/passlib.pwd.rst

 Password Strength Estimation
 ============================
-Passlib does not current offer any password strength estimation routines.
+Passlib does not currently offer any password strength estimation routines.
-However, the (javascript-based) `zxcvbn <https://github.com/dropbox/zxcvbn>`_ project is a very good choice.
-There are a few python ports of ZCVBN library, though as of 2016-11, none of them seem active and up to date.
+However, the (javascript-based) `zxcvbn <https://github.com/dropbox/zxcvbn>`_ project is a *very* good choice.

+Though there are a few different python ports of ZCVBN library, as of 2017-3-3, `zxcvbn-python <https://pypi.python.org/pypi/zxcvbn-python>` is the most up-to-date, and is endorsed by the upstream zxcvbn developers.
-The following is a list of known ZCVBN python ports, though it's not clear which of these is active and/or official:

-* https://github.com/dropbox/python-zxcvbn -- seemingly official python version,
-  but not updated since 2013, and not published on pypi.

-* https://github.com/rpearl/python-zxcvbn -- fork of official version,
-  also not updated since 2013, but released to pypi as `"zxcvbn" <https://pypi.python.org/pypi/zxcvbn>`_.

-* https://github.com/gordon86/python-zxcvbn -- fork that has some updates as of july 2015,
-  released to pypi as `"zxcvbn-py3" <https://pypi.python.org/pypi/zxcvbn-py3>`_ (and compatible with 2 & 3, despite the name).